 Presentations are a creative and innovative approach to capture the attention of your audience and generate traffic.
 Creating a user experience through presentation generates twice the average engagement.

 It has become an important part of visual marketing which allows you to communicate and inform your audience about your brand.
 A well-planned presentation is effective at keeping your audience engages with your content and expands the reach of your business.

 The world of visual marketing, however, is not without risk.
 Here are some of the major visual commerce marketing pitfalls and how to avoid them:

 To capture attention, a good marketing design must be aesthetically pleasing.
-Unfortunately, some designs are released to the public without thorough inspection.
+Unfortunately, some designs are released to the public without a thorough inspection.
 Seeing a design, advertisement, or even website with mismatched font, poor color coordination, and spelling errors can generate a poor reaction from viewers.
-If a business cannot be bothered to check its own advertisement, consumers lose faith in that business’ professionalism and ability to deliver.
+If a business cannot be bothered to check its own advertisement, consumers lose faith in that business’s professionalism and ability to deliver.
 Such publicity will not paint your company in a positive light.

 Instead: To avoid the traps of design inconsistency and spelling errors, make sure that all visual content is checked and proofread.